 You can make the stamp duty repayment claim yourself and this will save you the fee charged by an adviser to do it for you.
-HMRC have published guidance on making a refund claim here.
+HMRC has published guidance on making a refund claim here.

-However in my experience, many people find the process of claiming back their stamp duty complex and time-consuming, especially after the inevitable stress of house-buying and prefer the reassurance of an experienced adviser dealing with HMRC on their behalf.
+However, in my experience, many people find the process of claiming back their stamp duty complex and time-consuming, especially after the inevitable stress of house-buying and prefer the reassurance of an experienced adviser dealing with HMRC on their behalf.